home-assistant/home-assistant.io/source/_addons/samba.markdown

 <div class='note'>

 Sometimes shares will not show up under network in Windows.
-Then you could open the file browser, click the address field where it says "> Network" and type //HASSIO to access Hass.io shares.
+Then you could open the file browser, click the address field where it says "> Network" and type \\HASSIO to access Hass.io shares.

 </div>